luxeCMS/luxe/CONTRIBUTING.md

 ### Release Process

-When creating your pull request, you can control the release process using labels:
+When creating a pull request to `main`, you can control the release process using labels.
+A label **must** be added to your PR when merging a PR to `main`.
+The following labels are available:

 - `release:stable` - Production release (npm tag: `latest`)

   - Use for stable features and bug fixes
-  - Appears in main changelog
   - Creates a standard GitHub release

 - `release:beta` - Beta release (npm tag: `beta`)

   - Use for feature-complete but untested changes
   - Marked as pre-release on GitHub
-  - Won't appear in stable changelog

-- `release:alpha` - Alpha release (npm tag: `alpha`)

-  - Use for work-in-progress features
-  - Marked as pre-release on GitHub
-  - May contain breaking changes

-- `release:preview` - Preview release (npm tag: `preview`)
-  - Use for experimental features
-  - Marked as pre-release on GitHub
-  - May be unstable

 **Release workflow**: